txt/plm18/doc/syllabus.md

 Homeworks will be done individually.

-Homeworks must be submitted on the due date, otherwise will lose 1 mark late per homework.
+Homeworks must be submitted on the due date, otherwise will lose 1 mark late per day.

 Until the end of February, homeworks may be resubmitted, after rework, to get obtain higher marks.